Local Offer Description

 In exceptional circumstances the school reserves the right to exclude an individual from a trip or out of a school activity.
 This would be the case where the risk assessment of the child’s individual needs or behaviour would conclude that to include them would present a danger to themselves or others.

 School staff liaise with parents, when appropriate, to discuss the access arrangements required to enable children with SEND to take part in activities and trips.
 Advice is also taken from the proposed venue in terms of facilities and accessibility.

 Pre-visits, social stories, photo booklets and video clips may also be used to support and prepare children with SEND for trips and visits.

 8.1: How accessible is the building for children with mobility difficulties / wheelchair users?

-The school is accessible to children with mobility difficulties and wheelchair users through the main entrances.8.2: Have adaptations / improvements been made to the auditory and visual environment?
+The school is built on one level and is accessible to children with mobility difficulties and wheelchair users through the main entrances.8.2: Have adaptations / improvements been made to the auditory and visual environment?

 Adaptations to suit individual needs are made when required and as advised by outside agencies.8.3: Are there accessible changing and toilet facilities?